mariuskaz/maketas/README.md

-# maketas-webview
+# maketas
-Android app for 3D furniture design.
+Android app for 3D furniture and interior design.